PODPIVAS-PIDARAS/TheFarmerWasReplaced_GoldScript/README.md

-# TheFarmerWasReplaced_GoldScript
+# TheFarmerWasReplaced_GoldScripts
-A script for the most profitable gold farming
+Script for the most profitable mining of gold and other resources